jeremywillans/ha-rest980-roomba/FAQ.md

 **Notes**
 - Dont have the iRobot App running when doing this!
-- Hold the Clean button for two seconds when starting the pair process
+- Hold the Home button for two seconds when starting the pair process

 ### 2. Selective Cleaning isnt working